 Open and Close Function

-When the water temperature drops to the opening point, the thermostatic element activates and the valve opens.
+- When the water temperature drops to the opening point, the thermostatic element activates and the valve opens.
+This passive response occurs without any electrical input or manual intervention, making the valve functional even during complete power outages.

-Water is discharged from the pipe, reducing freezing risk and internal pressure.
+- Water is discharged from the pipe, reducing freezing risk and internal pressure.
+The drainage continues until the temperature rises back above the closing threshold, preventing ice from forming and accumulating inside the pipe wall.

-When the water temperature increases to the closing point, the valve closes and normal system operation resumes.
+- When the water temperature increases to the closing point, the valve closes and normal system operation resumes.
+The valve is designed for repeated thermal cycling over the life of the system without loss of performance or sealing integrity.

 This automatic process does not require electricity and continues to function even during power outages.